 This creamy Chia Seed Pudding makes a tasty dessert that will satisfy your sweet tooth.

 The U.S. Food and Drug Administration advises pregnant and nursing mothers to eat 2-3 servings of low-mercury fish per week.
 The Omega-3 fatty acids are essential to fetal brain and nervous system development.
 Omega 3’s are also linked to reducing the risk of postpartum depression in women.

-Unfortunately, eating fish high in mercury can cause serious damage to your baby’s brain so be leery of the fish on our NO list.
-If you are wondering if fresh fish from your local lake like walleye is a safer bet contact your local health department or Environmental Protection Agency to determine which fish are safe to eat in your area.
+Unfortunately, eating fish high in mercury can cause serious damage to your baby’s brain so be leery of the fish on the NO list.

 Want to keep these 12 Pregnancy Power Foods handy?
 Pin it for later!